Robert E. Howard: Early years

 During Howard's youth his parents' relationship began to break down.
 The Howard family had problems with money, which might have been exacerbated by Isaac Howard investing in get-rich-quick schemes.
 Hester Howard, meanwhile, came to believe that she had married below herself.
 Soon the pair were actively fighting.
 Hester did not want Isaac to have anything to do with their son.
 She had a particularly strong influence on her son's intellectual growth.
 She had spent her early years helping a variety of sick relatives, contracting tuberculosis in the process.
-She instilled in her son a deep love of poetry and literature, recited verse daily and supported him unceasingly in his efforts to write.
+She instilled in her son a deep love of poetry and literature, recited verse daily and supported him inceasingly in his efforts to write.

-Other experiences would later seep into his prose.
-Although he loved reading and learning, he found school to be confining and began to hate having anyone in authority over him.
+Although he loved reading and learning, he found school to be confining and began to resent authority.
 Experiences watching and confronting bullies revealed the omnipresence of evil and enemies in the world, and taught him the value of physical strength and violence.
-As the son of the local doctor, Howard had frequent exposure to the effects of injury and violence, due to accidents on farms and oil fields combined with the massive increase in crime that came with the oil boom.
+As the son of the local doctor, Howard had frequent exposure to the effects of injury and violence, due to accidents on farms and oil fields combined with increasing crime rates from the oil boom.
 Firsthand tales of gunfights, lynchings, feuds, and Indian raids developed his distinctly Texan, hardboiled outlook on the world.
 Sports, especially boxing, became a passionate preoccupation.
 At the time, boxing was the most popular sport in the country, with a cultural influence far in excess of what it is today.
-James J. Jeffries, Jack Johnson, Bob Fitzsimmons, and later Jack Dempsey were the names that inspired during those years, and he grew up a lover of all contests of violent, masculine struggle.
+James J. Jeffries, Jack Johnson, Bob Fitzsimmons, and later Jack Dempsey were the names that inspired him during those years, and he grew up a lover of all contests of violent, masculine struggle.